Getting Placed on the Liver Transplant Wait List

 - Become familiar with post-transplant care.

-Liver Donor Becomes Available
+What Happens When a Liver Donor Becomes Available

 When a suitable liver donor becomes available, the on-call nurse coordinator calls the patient, who is told to refrain from eating or drinking and to come directly to the hospital admissions office at the Hospital of the University of Pennsylvania.